Back to home

 Key Points

-• Four national highlights: Aina Sánchez's *22 caixes*, *Projecte Laramie*, Lorena Nogal's *PICASSa*, La Súbita's *Ona*.
+• National highlights: *22 caixes*, *Projecte Laramie*, *PICASSa*, *Ona*.

-National highlights include Aina Sánchez's intimate *22 caixes* on 30 and 31 January; L’Animal Escola de Teatre's adult group in *Projecte Laramie* on 28 March, with tickets sold directly by the company; Lorena Nogal's *PICASSa*, Spain's 2024 National Dance Prize winner, on 7 February at Ràdio Andorra with limited seats; and La Súbita's immersive family show *Ona*, with live music by ONCA member Jordi Claret, in two performances on 6 June.
+Four national creations anchor the lineup: Aina Sánchez's intimate *22 caixes*, developed during her La Feréstec residency, on 30-31 January; L’Animal Escola de Teatre's adult ensemble in *Projecte Laramie*—exploring community reactions to the 1998 murder of Matthew Shepard—on 28 March, with tickets via the company; Lorena Nogal's *PICASSa*, Spain's 2024 National Dance Prize winner as best performer, on 7 February at Ràdio Andorra with limited seating; and La Súbita's immersive family dance show *Ona*, featuring live music by ONCA member Jordi Claret, in two sessions on 6 June.

-The programme continues with Rocío Raval's monologue *Miss 40* on 5 March; family show *Alícia al vaixell de les meravelles* by Trencadís Produccions on 7 March; La MONTO Dansa's *Alma*, blending dance and object theatre, on 25 April; Raül Refree and Aída Tarrío's *Gala i Ovidio* concert on 21 March; and Tarta Relena's roots-contemporary fusion on 9 May.
+Additional highlights include Rocío Raval's humorous monologue *Miss 40* on 5 March, analysing midlife crises; Trencadís Produccions' family musical *Alícia al vaixell de les meravelles* on 7 March; La MONTO Dansa's *Alma*, fusing dance and object theatre, on 25 April; Raül Refree and Aída Tarrío's concert *Gala i Ovidio*—with Refree known for work with Rosalía, Ricky Martin and Sílvia Pérez Cruz, and Tarrío of Tanxugueiras—on 21 March; and Tarta Relena's folk-contemporary fusion on 9 May.

 Share the article via